rcrderby/crg-streamdeck/README.md

-# CRG Stream Deck Repository
+# Stream Deck Control for the Roller Derby CRG Scoreboard Software